AnjaliRuban/proj1/ANSWERS.md

 # Q0: Why are these two errors being thrown?
+  Migration Error: This error comes because some data structures that have been created haven't been added to the schema.rb file
+  Uninitialized Constant: Pokemon has not been imported or created so it's trying to run a function on something it doesn't have exist
 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.